-THE BOARD OF EDUCATION OF: SCHOOL DISTRICT NO. 53 (OKANAGAN SIMILKAMEEN)

-LOCAL 523 OF THE CANADIAN UNION OF PUBLIC EMPLOYEES AND AFFILIATED WITH THE CANADIAN LABOUR CONGRESS
+ON BEHALF OF: THE BOARD OF EDUCATION OF SCHOOL DISTRICT NO. 67 (OKANAGAN SKAHA) ON BEHALF OF: CANADIAN UNION OF PUBLIC EMPLOYEES LOCAL 523

-Education Assistants
+RE: Education Assistants

-In the event an education assistant (which term is used in its generic sense) is about to lose their position or to lose hours during the school year, the Employer:
+In the event an education assistant (which term is used in its generic sense) is about to lose their position or to lose hours during the school year, the Board:

-- 1. May create a new education assistant position for the balance of that school year into which the employee shall be placed after consultation with, and agreement of, the union, so long as the position is reasonable considering the geography and affected employee's qualification and experience.
-The position shall be of equal or greater hours at an equal or greater pay rate. - 2.
-May lay off the education assistant with the least seniority within the same geographical area and offer this position to the education assistant who is about to lose their position or hours.
-The Employer must guarantee the original education assistant equivalent hours and pay rate.
-The laid off junior employee would have bumping rights. - 3.
-At the end of that school year any position created under paragraph 1 and continuing into the next school year shall be posted and any employee affected by this letter, who has not already done so, shall be able to exercise their bumping rights. - 4.
-Any affected employee shall have the option of accepting layoff for the remainder of the school year and/or be placed on the list for unposted temporary work if they do not wish to accept the positions offered. - 5.
-The designated geographical areas shall be determined by agreement of the Union and the school district.
+- 1) May create a new education assistant position for the balance of that school year into which the employee shall be placed after consultation with, and agreement of, the union, so long as the position is reasonable considering the geography and affected employee's qualification and experience.
+The position shall be of equal or greater hours at an equal or greater pay rate. - 2) May lay off the education assistant with the least seniority within the same geographical area and offer this position to the education assistant who is about to lose their position or hours.
+The Board must guarantee the original education assistant equivalent hours and pay rate.
+The laid off junior employee would have bumping rights. - 3) At the end of that school year any position created under paragraph 1 and continuing into the next school year shall be posted and any employee affected by this letter, who has not already done so, shall be able to exercise their bumping rights. - 4) Any affected employee shall have the option of accepting layoff for the remainder of the school year and/or be placed on the casual list if they do not wish to accept the positions offered. - 5) The designated geographical areas shall be determined by agreement of the Local and the school district.